 The doctoral program is approved and designated by the National Register of Health Service Psychologists.

-The doctoral program is fully accredited by the American Psychological Association to provide doctoral level training in counseling psychology.
-The next accreditation site visit will occur in 2021.
-For more information, please contact:
+The doctoral program is accredited, inactive by the American Psychological Association to provide doctoral level training in counseling psychology.

 Office of Program Consultation and Accreditation

 If you wish to pursue licensure as a counseling psychologist, it is important to know that most states require a degree from a program accredited by the American Psychological Association ( APA), such as our program here at WVU.
 Please check with the licensing body in any state(s) where you intend to practice.
 Also, visit the Association of State and Provincial Psychology Boards ( ASPPB) website for more information.

 The aim of the doctoral program at West Virginia University is to provide trainees the means to become competent Health Service Psychologists who, upon graduation, are ready for entry-level clinical and academic practice in the area of Counseling Psychology.

 Who We Are

 Our program has a strong sense of community and we strive to offer training within a supportive, growth-oriented model.
 We also highly value our multicultural focus and social justice orientation.
 Read the core values of Counseling Psychology reflected in this philosophy on the website of APA Division 17, The Society of Counseling Psychology.

 To this end, the program requires trainees to obtain graduate-level understanding in discipline-specific foundations of psychological science to include history and systems of psychology, affective, biological, cognitive, developmental, and social bases of behavior.
 In addition, the program requires trainees to demonstrate competency in research design and quantitative methods as well as graduate-level knowledge that entails integration of multiple basic discipline-specific content areas (i.e., integration of at least two of: affective, biological, cognitive, social, or developmental aspects of behavior).